rogeruiz/budget/README.md

 Budget
 ---

-A collection of ledger-cli scripts we use to balance our family budget.
+A collection of [ledger-cli][] scripts we use to balance our family budget.

+[ledger-cli]: http://ledger-cli.org "Ledger is a powerful, double-entry accounting system that is accessed from the UNIX command-line."

 ## Usage